 Always enable FIPS mode upon initial Splunk software installation.
 If you install the software without FIPS mode enabled, you cannot enable FIPS during an upgrade later, and must either reinstall, or install a new version.

 - Before you start Splunk Enterprise for the first time, use a text editor to edit the

 - Add the following line to the file:

-- Start Splunk software.
-It enables FIPS mode during the installation.
+- Start Splunk Enterprise.
+The startup process enables FIPS mode during the installation.

 Use indexes with FIPS enabled

 Running Splunk Enterprise in FIPS mode does not alter indexed data in any way.
 You can copy indexes between FIPS and non-FIPS indexers.